Customize Consent Preferences

 Listen to whitenoise

-Whitenoise is the single most beneficial thing I use to maintain focus while working.
+Whitenoise is the most beneficial thing I use to maintain focus while working.
 It shuts off background noise and lets the mind be busy in the thought process, feeling more occupied.

 White Noise Lite offers a library of sounds that work really well in keeping your mental focus aligned with your thoughts.